A guide to choosing the right plant. Where to grow them and how to prune them.

 Planting and Growing Conditions

 This is one of the bits of the job that many people stumble on.
 It is often said that clematis like their roots shaded and cool with their tops in the sun.
-True to some extent but in order to shade the roots I have seen people using slabs of slate, flat stones and cobbles.
+While this is true to some extent, in order to shade the roots I have seen people using slabs of slate, flat stones and cobbles.